isomerpages/moe-standrewssec/_co-curricular-activities/Performing Arts/Choir.md

 variant: tiptap
 ---
 <h2>Choir</h2>
-<p>Over the course of the past two years, the Saints Choir provides students
+<p>Over the course of the past two years, Saints Choir provides students
 with the opportunity to develop their vocal skills, enhance their musical knowledge, and participate in various performance opportunities.
-Under the guidance of our experienced instructors Ms Wynne Lee and Mr Jonathan Mark Macpherson, our choir members engage in a variety of musical activities that not only improve their singing abilities but also foster teamwork, discipline, and creativity.</p>
+Under the guidance of our experienced instructors, our choir members engage in a variety of musical activities that not only improve their singing abilities but also foster teamwork, discipline, and creativity.</p>
 <p>Saints Choir has been given many exciting opportunities to participate
 in a variety of prestigious and distinguished events.
-From performing for the Kodaly Academy of Music 10th anniversary concert, <em>A Choral Celebration II</em>, to our most recent upcoming performance, the <em>Lord of the Rings Symphony No.5: Return to Middle Earth</em>, our boys have truly displayed the values of Resilience and Unity.</p>
+From performing for the Kodaly Academy of Music 10th anniversary concert, <em>A Choral Celebration II</em>, to our most recent upcoming performance, the <em>Lord of the Rings Symphony No.5: Return to Middle Earth</em>, our boys have truly displayed the values of Resilience and Unity.
+They also participated in the Singapore Youth Festival Arts Presentation and achieved a Certificate of Accomplishment.</p>
+<p>Besides, Saints Choir is honored to have been invited to perform by the
+Potong Pasir Constituency for the National Day Dinner performance.
+This special invitation reflects the choir’s growing reputation for musical excellence and community engagement.
+This opportunity not only allowed the choir to share their passion for music with a wider audience but also reinforced the important role that the arts play in bringing communities together.</p>
-<p>Besides, Saints Choir will be participating in the end of year <em>Saints Village Three Schools Combined concert</em> which
+<p>Saints Choir will be participating in the end of year <em>Saints Village Three Schools Combined concert</em> which
 reinforces the importance of <em>One Family Unbroken</em>.
 Through choir, our boys have not only gained musical experience, such as vocal projection and sight-reading skills, but have also grown to become servant leaders who bring life to the nations.</p>
 <h3>Schedule</h3>
-<p>Training Day(s): Monday and Thursday
+<p>Training Day(s): Tuesday and Thursday
 <br>Training Time: 3.30 - 6.00 PM
-<br>Training Venue: Beethoven Room</p>
+<br>Training Venue: Tuesday (Mozart Room) and Thursday (Beethoven Room)</p>
 <h3>Teachers-in-Charge</h3>
 <ol data-tight="true" class="tight">
 <li>